kagiko/vaultwarden-wiki/Running-a-private-vaultwarden-instance-with-Let's-Encrypt-certs.md

 This article demonstrates how to create such a setup using the [Caddy](https://caddyserver.com/) web server, which has built-in ACME support for various DNS providers.
 We'll configure Caddy to obtain Let's Encrypt certs via the ACME [DNS challenge](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge) -- using the more common HTTP challenge would be problematic here, since it would rely on Let's Encrypt servers being able to reach your internal web server.

-(Note that this article covers the DNS challenge setup in more generic terms, but many users will probably find it easiest to use Docker Compose to integrate Caddy and vaultwarden.
-See [Using Docker Compose](https://github.com/dani-garcia/vaultwarden/wiki/Using-Docker-Compose#caddy-with-dns-challenge) for an example specific to that.)
+:warning: This article covers the DNS challenge setup in more generic terms, but many users will probably find it easiest to use Docker Compose to integrate Caddy and Vaultwarden.
+See [Using Docker Compose](https://github.com/dani-garcia/vaultwarden/wiki/Using-Docker-Compose#caddy-with-dns-challenge) for an example specific to that.

 Two DNS providers are covered: